octo-technology/OpenTezos/docs/smartpy/introduction.md

 title: Introduction
 ---

-The goal of this module is to allow a developer to use the smartpy library to write his own smart contracts.
+The goal of this module is to allow a developer to use the SmartPy library to write his own smart contracts.
 In the form of a pedagogical course illustrated with an example of smart contract, the developer will have acquired the essentials to write, test and analyze his smart contract.